kyragunluk/kyragunluk.github.io/index.md

 ## Research Interests
 I am interested in all things ACO!
 I have worked on research in Deterministic Approximation Algorithms and Algorithmic Game Theory, and have enjoyed studying problems in Combinatorial Optimization.

+I am currently working on using spectral methods to develop an approximation algorithm for the sparsest cut problem.
+I am also working on developing bounds for properties of polytopes that relate to Straight Line Complexity (SLC) for Interior Point Methods (IPMs).

-In the past year I have been working on obtaining a Fully Polynomial Time Approximation Scheme (FPTAS) for the volume of a polytope.
+Before this I working on obtaining a Fully Polynomial Time Approximation Scheme (FPTAS) for the volume of a polytope.
 I designed a deterministic algorithm that can compute an epsilon multiplicative approximation of the volume of a polytope $P = \{x \in [0,1]^n : Ax \leq b\}$.
 The results hold when we assume entries of the constraint matrix $A$ are nonnegative, as well as when the linear constraints are replaced by a class of convex, monotone, read once constraints.
 You can find more information about these results through my [poster](files/Volume_Poster.pdf) and my [paper](https://arxiv.org/abs/2605.19809).

 In the Summer of 2023, I was accepted to the Distributed REU program with the Computing Research Association.
 I received funding to spend 10 weeks at the University of Illinois Urbana-Champaign and work with Professor Ruta Mehta on research in Algorithmic Game Theory.
 We worked on the problem of Fair Allocation and explored different measurements of fairness in different problem settings.
 You can find more information about our results through our [paper](files/ApproximatingMMSandAPS.pdf) and [poster](files/Fairness_Poster.pdf).